MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/using-the-windows-device-portal.md

 *Mixed Reality Capture page in Windows Device Portal on Microsoft HoloLens*

 > [IMPORTANT]
 > Settings configured in the device portal apply to the entire device and persist through reboots.
 Any settings modified in the device portal will apply to mixed reality captures and apps.
-Because of this persistance, it is recommended to only use device portal when developing, and not on deployed devices.
+Since these settings are persistent, it is recommended to only use device portal when developing, and not on deployed devices.

 Use the Mixed Reality Capture page to save media streams from the HoloLens.
 * **Capture Settings**: Control the media streams that are captured by checking the following settings: